Middle Eastern Shop Owners Steal Winning Lottery Tickets

 A Common Thread?

 These stories and others like it seem to have a common thread.
-The shops where the scams are being carried out are typically owned by Middle Easterners.
+Middle Easterners typically own the shops where the scams are being carried out.
 It would be wrong to say that this is a just a mere coincidence; but, it would also be wrong to say that these sorts of crimes are committed solely by those from the Middle East.

 It’s an unfortunate circumstance when you cannot trust even the store clerk who handles your lottery tickets.
 Yes, it could be tempting to have a winning lottery ticket in your hand, but the store receives some money for selling winning lottery tickets.
 Why be dishonest and potentially face big time legal troubles?